Basic security precautions for non-profits and journalists in the United States, early 2019.

 - Make sure you apply all software updates.
 Turn on auto-updates where possible.

-- Use a iPhone 6 or later with a hard-to-guess passphrase.
+- Use an iPhone 6 or later.
 Don't use an Android phone.

-- If you are going to use email, use Gmail, with a physical security key on your laptop and Google Authenticator on your phone.
+- Use Gmail, with a physical security key on your laptop and Google Authenticator on your phone.

 - Use a password manager and have it generate random passwords for every site you use.
 A good password manager is 1password.